-The American Lung Association also asks for your leadership in opposing all policy riders that would weaken key lung health protections, including those in the Clean Air Act and the Tobacco Control Act.
-Policy riders have no place in appropriations bills, and the Lung Association strongly opposes attempts to include them, especially riders that would make it harder to protect Americans from air pollution and children from tobacco products.
+We also ask for your leadership in opposing all policy riders that would weaken key lung health protections, including those in the Clean Air Act and the Tobacco Control Act.

-The American Lung Association thanks Congress for its previous support for key lung health programs and its efforts to address this devastating pandemic.
-Please contact Liz Mueller (Liz.Mueller@Lung.org or 202-481-7668) for any questions about our Interior-Environment bill requests or Melanie Buzzelli (Melanie.Buzzelli@Lung.org or 202-715-1865) for questions about any of the other requests.
+The American Lung Association thanks Congress for its previous support for key lung health programs.
+Please contact Liz Scott (Liz.Scott@Lung.org or 202-481-7668) for any questions about our Interior-Environment bill requests or Melanie Buzzelli (Melanie.Buzzelli@Lung.org or 202-715-1865) for questions about any of the other requests.